FDI in Bangladesh: Ultimate 2025 Legal Guide for Investors | LegalSeba LLP

 1.1 The Legal Cornerstone: Protection for Foreign Investors

 The foundational legal framework protecting foreign direct investment (FDI) in Bangladesh is the Foreign Private Investment (Promotion and Protection) Act, 1980.
 This pivotal legislation establishes a robust legal basis for the security of foreign capital, mandating fair and non-discriminatory treatment for foreign investors on par with local counterparts.
-It provides explicit guarantees against expropriation and ensures the right to repatriate capital and returns, creating a secure and welcoming environment for international businesses.

 1.4 Sectoral Analysis: Open, Controlled, and Reserved Industries

-As previously mentioned, foreign investment is permitted in most sectors.
+Foreign investment is permitted in most sectors.
 However, certain sectors prohibit all forms of investment, while others require prior government approval.

 Restricted Sectors (Prohibited)